 The benefits of running inside zone in football are the simplicity of teaching the offensive line and running back to be an athlete.

 The other benefit is the play isn’t always going to hit in the same spot.
-While coaches would like for it to hit from the front side A gap to the backside B gap, it could hit different areas.
+While coaches would like it to hit from the front side A gap to the backside B gap, it could hit different areas.

 That’s why zone blocking is so popular among spread teams, due to the variety of outcomes in one play.